Pain Psychologists Appointments

 Does this mean my doctor thinks the pain is all in my head?

-No. Your pain is very real.
+Your pain is very real.
 Someone looking at you can’t see the pain you are in, that is true.
 But, your pain is real, and you need as many real and effective tools as you can gather to get your pains under better control.
-The Pain Psychologist is part of your team, and your team is here to support you in every aspect.
-Pain psychologists assist our members in lowering pain levels and increasing wellbeing using active therapies.
-You’ll learn skills that you can use in your day to day life to control the pains.
+A pain psychologist is part of your team, and your team is here to support you in every aspect.